Where can family members go for information on treatment options?

 How do we get more substance abusing people into treatment?

 It has been known for many years that the “treatment gap” is very large—that is, among those who need treatment for a substance use disorder, few receive it.
 Around 4.1 million drug users in Pakistan are thought to be addicted to drugs.
-64 per cent of people using a drug or misusing a drug in 2012 qualify as addicted and require specialist treatment for it.
+64 percent of people using a drug or misusing a drug in 2012 qualify as addicted and require special treatment for it.
 Yet, less than 10 percent of affected families seek addiction treatment.

 Reducing this gap requires a multipronged approach.
 Strategies include increasing access to effective treatment, reducing stigma, and raising awareness among both patients and health care professionals of the value of addiction treatment.